mimoriam/roadee_flutter/README.md

 ## Milestone 9: User Notifications

 Provide functionality for admin to send custom push notifications to users directly from the Admin App.

+# Milestone 10:

+Provide a consistent UI across the app and ensure a seamless experience.
+Thrash any bugs that may come along the way! :)